Get access to everything we publish when you sign up for Outside+.

 Easy Pose Benefits

 Easy Pose can be calming and relaxing, if comfortable.
 It improves postural awareness, creates a foundation for meditation practices, and can help manage stress.
 When done in a relaxed manner, this pose activates the relaxation response (parasympathetic nervous system) and deactivates the stress response (sympathetic nervous system) Easy Pose may also help lower or regulate blood pressure.
 Holding it strengthens core muscles (including abdominals and muscles supporting your spine), and stretches your groin and inner thighs (adductors).

 Easy Pose: Step-by-Step Instructions

-Cross your shins, widen your knees, and slip each foot beneath the opposite knee as you bend your knees and fold the legs in toward your torso.
+- Sit on your mat in Dandasana (Staff Pose).
+Cross your shins to bend and widen your knees.
+Slip each foot beneath the opposite knee and bring the shins toward your torso.

-Relax the feet so their outer edges rest comfortably on the floor and the inner arches settle just below the opposite shin.
+- Relax your feet so their outer edges rest comfortably on the floor and the inner arches settle just below the opposite shin.
 You’ll know you have the basic leg fold of Sukhasana when you look down and see a triangle, its three sides formed by the two thighs and the crossed shins.
 Don’t confuse this position with that of other classic seated postures in which the ankles are tucked in close to the sitting bones.
-In Sukhasana, there should be a comfortable gap between the feet and the pelvis.
+In Sukhasana, there should be a comfortable gap between your feet and the pelvis.

-- Lengthen your tail bone toward the floor, firm your shoulder blades against your back to you’re your upper torso, but don’t over arch your lower back and poke your lower front ribs forward.
+- Lengthen your tail bone toward the floor, firm your shoulder blades against your back to lengthen your upper torso.
+Don’t over arch your lower back or poke your lower front ribs forward.